 ➣ Shaft Flexibility

-Shaft flexibility of a racket is just as important as the balance and the weight of the racket.
+Shaft flexibility of a racket is just as important as the balance and badminton racket weight.
 Manufacturers have agreed upon categorizing the shaft flexibility as ‘Flexible’, ‘Stiff’ and ‘Medium.
 However, you might find more variations such as ‘Medium-Stiff’, ‘Extra-Stiff’ and so on.

 ▸Stiffer Shaft ― Suitable for players who have a quicker and more explosive swing speed